Matariki Engagement Grant

 The Matariki Engagement Grant (MEG) is intended to enhance personal- and career development, professional leadership expertise and international collaboration.

-Grants will be awarded up to a maximum of £5,000 per project.
-The number of grants awarded will be limited, with the expectation of approximately four awards granted across the entire Matariki Network.
+Grants were awarded up to a maximum of £5,000 per project.
+The number of grants awarded was limited, and four awards were granted across the entire Matariki Network in the first call.

 Application

-Colleagues will be asked to complete an application outlining their project proposal and confirming who their collaboration partner/s will be.
-This application will open on February 3rd and close on April 30th at 23.59 BST.
-Further guidance can be found via the grant’s information page and the online application can be accessed via this link. (please note that this link will no go live until 3rd February).
+Colleagues were asked to complete an application outlining their project proposal and confirming who their collaboration partner/s would be.
+This application opened on February 3rd and closed on April 30th at 23.59 BST.
+Further guidance can be found via the grant’s information page and the online application can be accessed via this link (currently closed).

 Management approval

-We will require the applicant’s manager to endorse the application through a letter of support to ensure that their proposal can be accommodated within their divisional workload requirements, complies with their institutional employment terms and conditions and their institutional policies and procedures for engaging with cross institution working and data protection.
+The applicant’s manager was required to endorse the application through a letter of support to ensure that their proposal could be accommodated within their divisional workload requirements, complied with their institutional employment terms and conditions and their institutional policies and procedures for engaging with cross institution working and data protection.

 Selection process

-Applications will be assessed locally by a panel of senior leaders and then up to two project nominations per institution will be forwarded to the central Matariki Judging Panel for final assessment.
-Successful candidates will be notified by the end of June 2025.
+Applications were initially assessed locally by a panel of senior leaders, and then up to two project nominations per institution were forwarded to the central Matariki Judging Panel for final assessment.
+Successful candidates were notified by the end of June 2025.

-Consideration will be given to try to ensure as wide a representation as possible from the Matariki partners and the various Professional Service areas found within institutions.
-This may also provide an opportunity to develop cross-institution discipline-specific networks and contacts within the Matariki partner institutions.
+Consideration was given to try to ensure as wide a representation as possible from the Matariki partners and the various Professional Service areas found within institutions.
+It is hoped that this could also provide an opportunity to develop cross-institution discipline-specific networks and contacts within the Matariki partner institutions.

 Contacts